-RANGE HOOD - Your unit will have a gravity or 12-volt range hood.
-The gravity hood is a vent, which allows fumes to escape through a damper.
-Raise the damper when cooking.
-The power range hood has a fan and a light, each controlled by a knob on top of the hood.
-To operate, pull ring on the right side of the filter to release damper.
+RANGE HOOD - Your unit will have a 12-volt power range hood, which has a fan and a light, each controlled by a knob on top of the hood.
+To operate, pull the ring on the right side of the filter to release the damper.
 Turn fan ON to draw smoke and cooking fumes out of the unit.
 To secure the damper, push the ring in.
-Keep the damper closed when traveling.
+Keep damper closed when traveling.